East Coast Camp

 We recognize that returning to large social events can be jarring and we want you to feel comfortable, so we’ve taken a few extra steps to ensure that.

-- Vaxxed & Tested: All campers and staff must be both fully vaccinated and show proof of a negative PCR Covid-19 test, taken within 96 hours, either upon arrival or at the bus pick up location.
+- Vaxxed & Tested: All campers and staff must be both fully vaccinated and show proof of a negative PCR Covid-19 test, taken within 72 hours of arrival or by the bus pick up time.

 - Camp Bubble: Camp will be a closed campus – once you’ve arrived at camp you cannot leave and return to the premises until the end of the program.